 - Check the cabin air filter to ensure that it is not clogged.

 - Check the blower fan.
-If you are not getting any air hot or cold then you may have a problem with the blower fan.
+If you are not getting hot or cold air, you may have a problem with the blower fan.

 - The dye check will not work if the system is too low and the compressor is not cycling.

-- There is also a high pressure service port.
-A high pressure gauge can be very usefull in further troubleshooting the system and is what the professionals use.
-The AC recharge kit that you have will not work, it actually doesn’t even fit on the high pressure port.
+- There is also a high-pressure service port.
+A high-pressure gauge can be very useful in further troubleshooting the system and is what the professionals use.
+Your AC recharge kit will not work; it doesn’t fit on the high-pressure port.

 - Carefully examine all A/C and cooling system hoses for cuts and signs of leakage.
 Leakage from A/C system hoses is often indicated by an accumulation of dirt and oil, particularly at connections and fittings.

-- Make sure the condenser (in front of the radiator) is free of any obstructions, such as leaves or insects.
+- Ensure the condenser (in front of the radiator) is free of obstructions, such as leaves or insects.
 This could reduce airflow, resulting in reduced A/C performance.
 You can rinse the condenser clean with a garden hose.

-The following is an general A/C system troubleshooting guide.
-Realize that it is generic and many of the things listed here may not apply to the 944.
+The following is a general A/C system troubleshooting guide.
+Realize that it is generic, and many things listed here may not apply to the 944.

 |Low Compressor Discharge Pressure